NASA Astronaut Group 8: Achievements

 Four members of the group, Dick Scobee, Judy Resnik, Ellison Onizuka and Ronald McNair, died in the Space Shuttle Challenger disaster These four, plus Shannon Lucid, received the Congressional Space Medal of Honor, giving this astronaut class five total recipients of this top NASA award.
 This is second only to the New Nine class which received seven.
 By the time of the Challenger disaster, all 35 members of the group had flown in space, and some had flown twice.

 Final missions

 The last flight made by a member of the group was STS-93 in July 1999, which carried Steve Hawley into space for the fifth time.
 He had served as flight engineer on all five of his missions.
-The mission involved the deployment of the Chandra X-ray Observatory; nine years before he had help deploy the Hubble Space Telescope.
+The mission involved the deployment of the Chandra X-ray Observatory; nine years earlier he had help deploy the Hubble Space Telescope.
 In all, the Group 8 astronauts flew 103 missions, totaling over 981 days in space.
 The leader was Shannon Lucid, who spent over 223 days in space over the course of five missions.